 Paying it Forward ~ Mental Health Peer Support

 In October 2016 I was deployed as a FEMA Reservist, Disaster Survivor Assistance (DSA) Specialist, to South Carolina in response to Hurricane Matthew.
 The following month I returned home in a wheelchair from injuries I incurred from an MVA.
-To this day, I continue to recover from the physical injuries as well as the neurological and psychological injuries resulting from the TBI.
+To this day, I continue to recover from the physical injuries as well as the neurological and psychological injuries resulting from a TBI.
 After spending nearly a year completing over 5 hours of daily brain exercises, I entered the MSW program at the University of Texas at Arlington in the Fall of 2019 for two reasons: to increase cognitive stimulus thereby creating new neural pathways and healing in my brain; and to accomplish my vision and mission that began in 2010 to serve Veterans.
 To read my complete story, click here.

 On 11 February 2008 my eldest son was killed in a hit-and-run less than 90 days returning home from his 3rd tour in Iraq.
 This tragedy propelled me on a journey of healing and an early retirement in December 2010 from a fulfilling and successful career as a Senior Project Manager at IBM.
 While my son had only been home a short time, I was very aware that he was not yet ‘all the way home’.
 Over the next decade I would meet countless veterans and family members who would report the same experience…the same story…and this is how my vision of serving Veterans began.

 My sobriety date is 15 December 1984.
-After I became sober, I was able begin another journey of recovery; the impact of living with a bipolar disorder.
-Even though my disabilities from PTSD and a TBI prohibit me from gainful employment, I continue to be active in my recovery and it is my desire to support Veterans in their journey to wholeness, wellness, and well-being.
+After I became sober, I was able to begin another journey of healing and recovery; the impact of living with a bipolar disorder.
+Is recovery possible?
+Absolutely!
+And it is my desire to support Veterans in their personal journey to wholeness, wellness, well-being, and recovery.

 So, what is Peer Support ?